konratp/uchicago-data-visualization/proposal/proposal.md

 will be shown in different colors.
 We also consider putting summer compared to winter seasons in different facets.

+## Final Note

-*Note: Just to distinguish the exact variables used in explaining Q1 and Q2 so they are not completely overlapping, the potentially used variables are listed here:*
+*Just to distinguish the exact variables used in explaining Q1 and Q2 so they are not completely overlapping, the potentially used variables are listed here:*

   - Q1: year, country (new variable derived from NOC), average number of medals per country (new and with appropriate normalization), types